 Right now I work translating and writing English-language materials for a publisher in Tokyo.
 They mostly publish books for Japanese students of English.
 I have no boss, and I never send work proposals.
 Rather, I just get emails from the company every time a new job comes in.
 I can do this job from anywhere in the world, and in the last two years I've worked from Bangkok, Saigon, Sapporo, Tokyo, San Diego, and Chiang Mai.

 I can't say that you'll find this type of job because it's a unique situation.
 The editor I work with used to be a student of mine when I taught English in Tokyo.
 He was impressed with my knowledge of Japanese and interest in language-learning.
 The rest is history.

 But this is just a single path I have chosen.
 I can see others lain out before me, which I have not pursued.

 For example, consider the potential of starting your own business in Japan.
-I have another website called EigoBoost.com, which I hardly ever update.
+I have another website called EigoBoost.com (Update: I have since taken the site down), which I hardly ever update.
 The site has around 70 articles as of now.
 From that, it gets over 100,000 page views per month.
 Why?
 Because search engine optimization (SEO) is not nearly as competitive in Japanese as it is in English.
 I can write a high-quality article and more or less guarantee that it will show up on Page 1 of the Google results for a given search query.